Bells at Temple Square

-The Bells at Temple Square (formerly known as the Bells on Temple Square) is a handbell choir that is an official music organization of the Church of Jesus Christ of Latter-day Saints.
+The Bells at Temple Square (formerly known as the Bells on Temple Square) is a handbell choir that is an official music organization of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 It was formed in 2005 under the direction of the Tabernacle Choir at Temple Square (Choir).

 The Bells at Temple Square is a double handbell choir, composed of 27 to 35 ringers on two sets of Malmark handbells (one seven-octave set and one 6½ octave set) and two sets of Malmark handchimes (six octaves each).
 The octave two bells are Malmark aluminum bells.
 Each part is usually doubled (played by two ringers on separate sets), except octave two.

+History

+The Choir developed an interest in using English handbells in their performances, and Jerold Ottley invited the Wesley Bell Ringers to perform in the Choir's 1989 and 1999 Christmas programs.
+Craig Jessop also had his interest in English handbells sparked when he attended a Christmas concert at the York Minster cathedral when he was an LDS Church missionary.
+He purchased a set of handbells when he led The Singing Sergeants and had them ring and sing.
+When he later led the Choir, he borrowed bells from the Brighton High School at first.

+After receiving approval from LDS Church president Gordon B. Hinckley and funding from a large anonymous donation, Jessop organized the Bells on Temple Square in 2005, with Thomas Waldron as the first conductor.